-Crystal Quan is a second-year undergraduate at UCSD, double majoring in Sociology and Psychology.
-She hopes to attend graduate school and get a PhD in Clinical Psychology to have a more in-depth understanding of mental health.
-She aims to remove the social stigma on mental illness, encourage patients to seek help, and provide more reliable, effective, and trustworthy treatment.
+Zhiying (Crystal) Quan is a third-year undergraduate at UCSD, double majoring in Social Psychology and Sociology.
+I hope to attend graduate school and get a Ph.D. in Clinical Psychology to have a more in-depth understanding of mental health.
+I aim to remove the social stigma on mental illness, encourage patients to seek help and provide more reliable, effective, and trustworthy treatment.

 Jennisa Bangal is a second-year undergraduate at UCSD majoring in Public Health.
 She plans on working in health policy surrounding mental health to increase access to services and aims to reform mental health crisis response in schools.
 She intends to apply the skills and knowledge gained in the Collab Lab to educate the public about resources available, reduce the stigma surrounding mental health, and promote the mental health of populations by influencing policy and health initiatives in the future.